lyda/migrate/build_windows/README.txt

 * currently you will need a GNU/Linux-like environment for running the testsuite (normally Cygwin or MinGW with MSYS)
-* if you want to run the NIST testsuite you need a perl binary installed and in PATH (either a normal Windows installation or within Cygwin/MSYS)
+* if you want to run the NIST testsuite you need a perl binary installed and in PATH (a Cygwin/MSYS version is needed, a normal Windows binary won't work)
 * do the following commands:
   cd $yourfolder
   ./configure (add --without-db --without-curses if your system does not have